lead-magnets

 - **copywriting**: For writing the lead magnet content itself

-- **popup-cro**: For popup-based lead capture
+- **popups**: For popup-based lead capture

-- **form-cro**: For optimizing capture forms
+- **cro**: For optimizing capture forms

 - **content-strategy**: For content planning and topic selection